Off-Diagonal Ramsey Multiplicity: Flag Algebra Lower Bounds

 \begin{proof}[Proof of Theorem~\ref{th:K3,C5}] The upper bound was proven in Proposition~\ref{prop:K3,C5upper}.
 We apply Lemma~\ref{lem:flag} to show that $c_{10/17}(K_3,C_5)\geq 3/34$.
 In this application of Lemma~\ref{lem:flag}, we set $\ell=5$, $m=r_1=1$, $k_1=3$ and $t_1=6$.
 Let $F^1$ be the unique $1$-vertex graph and let $F^1_1,\dots,F^1_6$ be as follows:

 In each of the above diagrams, the square vertex is labelled $1$ and the round vertices are labelled $2$ and $3$ from left to right.
 Define

-The matrix $A_1$ is positive semidefinite; the non-zero eigenvalues of $(34/15)\cdot A_1$ are approximately 25.36, 3.76 and 0.88.
+The matrix $A_1$ is PSD; the non-zero eigenvalues of $(34/15)\cdot A_1$ are approximately 25.36, 3.76 and 0.88.
 There are 34 graphs of order 5, up to isomorphism.
 For every such graph $J$, it holds that

-The full list of calculations needed to verify this for all graphs $J$ on 5 vertices are tedious and will be included in an ancillary file with a later arxiv preprint of this paper.
+The calculations needed to verify this for all graphs $J$ on five vertices are tedious; the full list has been included in an appendix within an ancillary file of the arXiv version of the paper: \url{https://arxiv.org/src/2306.17388/anc/offDiagonalAppendices.pdf}.
 We include two sample calculations to illustrate how they work in principle.

 First, consider $J=K_5$.
 In this case, $a_1(F^1_{i},F^1_{j}; K_5)$ is equal to $0$ unless $i=j=6$, in which case it is equal to $1$.
 Also, clearly, $t_{\inj}(K_3,K_5)=1$ and $t_{\inj}(C_5,\overline{K_5})=0$.
 Therefore,